magical/rootbeer/README.md

 RBG makes no attempt to track all the possible variations of a solution.
 The only thing we promise is that there is no shorter solution.

+Okay.
 As mentioned above, the level isn't directly playable yet;
 we have to add an exit and somewhere for the blocks to go.
 Let's do that now.